 Applying BA and data analytics in the real world

 Let’s return to our online jewelry store example.
-A data analyst would look at how people are using your website, identifying trends in traffic, analyzing visitor demographics, and maybe even creating a system for tracking how customers click through different pages.
-A business analyst would deal more with the practical applications of this data and how it helps you make decisions for purchasing ads, creating new products, and updating your website.
+A data analyst would look at how people are using your website, identify trends in traffic, analyze visitor demographics, and maybe even create a system for tracking how customers click through different pages.
+A business analyst would deal more with the practical applications of this data and how it can help you make decisions for purchasing ads, creating new products, and updating your website.

 Determine your business intelligence and analytics needs

 Trying to decide if business intelligence or business analytics is better is not a helpful way to look at data management.
 In reality, a business needs both business intelligence and business analytics—descriptive and predictive analytics—to succeed.
 Plus, people throughout the business world often use these terms to mean a variety of things, so when choosing the type of technology, tools, and talent you want to invest in, you should focus less on BI vs. BA and more on what you need the data system to do and who will be using it.
 Developing a business intelligence strategy is an important first step in implementing a BI solution.
 Ask important questions, such as: